jkempf42/kube-volttron/gateway-node/README.md

 Edit the manifest to configure it to your network as follows:

 - Find the name of the second interface on your host by typing `ifconfig` or `ip address` to a `bash` shell, or find it from your notes from above.
-This is the interface with the higher IP host number (last byte of the IP address).
+This is the interface with the highest number as the last character in its name.

 - Edit the `bacnet-net-attach-def.yml` file and change the `"device"` property value, which is set to `"enp0s8"`, to the name of the second network